eclipse-tractusx/bpdm/docs/api/README.md

 Instead, BPDM offers a dummy golden record processing service that performs rudimentary checks and processing to offer a limited Golden Record Process without relying on an external provider.
 Since the dummy service is very limited when using the BPDM API behind such a dummy golden record process comes with restrictions.
 The next sections deal with how to use the BPDM API as a sharing member with a real golden record process and what to consider with the dummy service.

+> NOTE:
+> The dummy cleaning service is at the moment only available for business partners.
+> A golden record process for business partner relations requires an actual refinement service to be integrated.

 #### Authorization